 One of our most popular services for mobile marketing is geo-fencing, a tactic that allows you to target potential customers based on their location.
 This is done using GPS, cellular data, and Wi-Fi data.
-You set the predetermined radius around the locations seeking extra business and let the automated text/email/app notification do the rest.
+You set the predetermined radius around the desired locations and let your mobile ads do the rest.
 The ‘virtual barrier’ is set up so that alerts are triggered when a mobile device enters or leaves a specific area.
 Geo-fencing brings in immediate sales, especially if you’re offering promotions.
 You can even set up a geo-fence around your competitors’ locations to see what kind of traffic they’re getting, or test different locations to see which ones have a higher success rate.

 Types of Geo-Fence Targeting